SachaPaquette/Anime/README.md

 Follow the on-screen instructions to navigate and select an anime and episode.

+## Roadmap and Future Improvements

+- [ ] Add support for more anime sources
+- [ ] Make the application more user-friendly
+- [ ] Make the application less reliant on the database (Remove the need to use animefetch.py)
+- [ ] Add support for more video players
+- [ ] Make the application easier to use fresh out of the box
+- [ ] Make a script to install all the dependencies applications on Windows
+- [x] Make a script to install all the dependencies applications on Linux
+- [ ] Make the application more user-friendly (easier naviguation, better instructions, etc.)
+- [ ] Make an anime watched episode tracker

 ## License

 This project is licensed under the MIT - see the LICENSE.md file for details.